-This was a short trip to Japan, and we were moving around quite a bit, but that didn’t mean we didn’t make time for some quality dining.
-We initially had three things we absolutely wanted to sample: I wanted Kobe beef and a good bowl of ramen soup, and my wife wanted fancy sushi.
+This was a short trip to Japan, but that didn’t mean we didn’t make time for some quality dining.
+We initially had three things we absolutely wanted to sample.
+I wanted Kobe beef and a good bowl of ramen soup, and my wife wanted fancy sushi.
 Then, our flight attendant on our way to Tokyo suggested a fourth: tonkatsu, a breaded and deep fried pork cutlet.
 We also decided to restrict our options to restaurants with English menus.
-Yes, this necessarily reduced our choices, and likely meant higher prices than we could have gotten, but Japan is one place I didn’t relish taking a chance on what we’d be ordering.
-After all, I really didn’t want to end up with a plate of offal, eel, or something (I’m reasonably adventurous when it comes to food, but I have my limits).
+Yes, this reduced our choices, and likely meant paying higher prices.
+But Japan is one place I didn’t relish taking a chance on ordering “mystery meat”.
+After all, I really didn’t want to end up with a plate of offal, eel, or something.
 Our, um, plates now full of ideas, we set out to fill our appetites.

 One thing that pleasantly surprised me – food is surprisingly reasonably priced in Japan, even in Tokyo.
-Based on hotel rates, I was expecting outrageous prices, but the prices we paid were comparable to a large U.S. city for upscale restaurants, and actually quite cheap at lower end establishments.
-One helpful hint: if you want to try a more upscale restaurant for sushi, Kobe beef, Teppanyaki, etc., try going for lunch.
+Based on hotel rates, I expected outrageous prices.
+But the prices we paid were comparable to a large U.S. city for upscale restaurants, and actually quite cheap at lower end establishments.
+Tip: if you want to try a more upscale restaurant for sushi, Kobe beef, Teppanyaki, etc., try going for lunch.
 We visited two such restaurants on this trip, and both places had very reasonably priced lunch specials, especially for the quality.
 Dinner would have easily been 3x-4x the cost, if not more.

 Thursday, November 26 – Dinner

 Now, this isn’t the kind of place I’d ordinarily go to.
 First off, the cheesy pirate theme really isn’t my thing.